dolox/fallback/README.md

 	// The list of libraries that we want to load for our project.
 	'libs': {
 		// Include Twitter Bootstrap.
-		// We explicity prefix `css$` to the beginning of our key so Fallback JS
+		// We explicity prefix `css to the beginning of our key so Fallback JS
 		// knows to load this library as a CSS file.
 		'css$bootstrap': {
 			// Fallback JS will check to see if this style currently exists on the